 If a lot already having a permitted dock or a permit for a dock is subdivided, that dock permit will be canceled and replaced with permits for both subdivided lots, but only if the shoreline footage requirement is met for both.
-Otherwise, only the qualifying lot may receive a permit for a dock, or if requested instead, a common dock may be permitted if all requirements for a common dock are met.
+Otherwise, only the qualifying lot may receive a permit for a dock, or if requested instead, a shared dock may be permitted if all requirements are met.

-4. General Requirements for Common Docks
+4. General Requirements for Shared Docks

-Common docks are docks that provide lake access for two residential lots.
-Common docks will be required for property with poor access and/or limited lake frontage, or in such other circumstances that Dominion Energy deems appropriate, if there is to be a dock serving such property.
-Common dock lots must combine to achieve the 100-foot minimum shoreline footage along the 360', or vegetative buffer zone, with each individual lot contributing a minimum of 50 feet.
-Common docks shall follow all of the policies described for individual docks.
-Dominion Energy will not get involved in personal disputes related to common docks.
+Shared docks provide lake access for two adjacent residential lots.
+Shared docks will be required for property with poor access and/or limited lake frontage, or in such other circumstances that Dominion Energy deems appropriate, if there is to be a dock serving such property.
+Shared dock lots must combine to achieve the 100-foot minimum shoreline footage along the 360', or vegetative buffer zone, with each individual lot contributing a minimum of 50 feet.
+Shared docks shall follow all policies described for individual docks.
+Dominion Energy will not get involved in personal disputes related to shared docks.

-Common docks should be located at the common boundary line between applicants if at all possible.
-If a dock modification is requested, all common dock parties must agree to the modification by signing the application before Dominion Energy will approve the modification.
-Dominion Energy will not get involved in personal disputes or other disputes such as, payments, damage, boat space, maintenance, etc. related to common docks.
-If a dispute cannot be resolved by the parties, the dock permit will be cancelled and the dock must be removed from Dominion Energy will remove or have the dock removed, and issue an invoice to the parties for cost recovery.
-If one of the common dock owners withdraws their participation in a common dock, the dock permit will be cancelled and its removal from the shoreline will be required.
+Shared docks should be located at the common boundary line between applicants if possible.
+If a dock modification is requested, all shared dock parties must agree to the modification by signing the application before Dominion Energy will approve the modification.
+Dominion Energy will not get involved in personal disputes or other disputes such as, payments, damage, boat space, maintenance, etc. related to shared docks.
+If a dispute cannot be resolved by the parties, the dock permit will be cancelled and the dock must be removed from Dominion Energy property.
+In this event, should the parties not remove the dock, Dominion Energy will remove or have the dock removed, and issue an invoice to the parties for cost recovery.